aliad10/bonding-fi/README.md

-# Imagine Protocol
+# ImagineFun Protocol

-Imagine Protocol is a system built on Base Network that simplifies the creation, trading, and management of tokens with advanced mechanisms for decentralized exchange and migration.
+ImagineFun Protocol is a system built on Base Network that simplifies the creation, trading, and management of tokens with advanced mechanisms for decentralized exchange and migration.
 The system provides a modular and secure architecture, enabling users to create tokens, manage liquidity, and handle migrations seamlessly.

 ---